 }

-2. .find('.vote-count'):search for the class named inside the current buttonvote-countThe element, which is used to display the number of likes<span>Label.
+2. .find('.vote-count'): Find the class named inside the current buttonvote-countThe element, which is used to display the number of likes<span>.

-3. .text(response.data.vote_count):“Set the<span>tag text content to the latest number of likes returned by the backend.
+3. .text(response.data.vote_count)Set<span>Update the text content within the tag to the latest number of likes returned by the backend.

-Thus, users can see the change in like counts immediately without refreshing the page, thereby obtaining a more fluid interactive experience.
+Thus, users can see the change in likes immediately without refreshing the page, thereby obtaining a smoother interactive experience.

 Integrate it into your template.

-To fully implement the comment liking function, you need:
+To fully implement the comment like function, you need:

-1. In the comment list template (such asarchive/detail.html)usingcommentListDisplay tags and add a like button to thedata-comment-idproperties andvote-countdisplay area.
+1. In the comment list template (such asarchive/detail.html)commentListLabel display comments, and add a like button fordata-comment-idattributes andvote-countdisplay area.}

-2. Introduce the jQuery library (if your website has not yet introduced it).
+2. Introduce the jQuery library (if it has not been introduced on your website).

-1. Why doesn't the like count update in real time, or is there no reaction after clicking?
+1. Why does the like count not update in real time, or there is no reaction after clicking?

-This is usually due to the incorrect execution of front-end JavaScript code or failed API requests.You can try to open the browser's developer tools (F12), switch to the "Console" (console) and "Network" (network) panels.
+This is usually due to incorrect execution of front-end JavaScript code or API request failure.You can try to open the browser's developer tools (F12), switch to the 'Console' (console) and 'Network' (network) panels.

-• NetworkAfter clicking the like button, observe whether there is a/comment/praiseInitiate a POST request and view the response status code (should be 200) and the returned data.If the request has not been sent, the status code is not 200, or the returned data format is incorrect, you need to check the JavaScript code or server configuration.Also, make sure you have correctly included the jQuery library.
+• NetworkAfter clicking the like button, observe if there is a shift/comment/praiseInitiate a POST request and view the response status code (should be 200) and the returned data.If the request is not made, the status code is not 200, or the returned data format is incorrect, then you need to check the JavaScript code or server configuration.Also, make sure you have correctly included the jQuery library.

-Anqi CMS's/comment/praiseThe interface has built-in logic to prevent duplicate likes.In most cases, the system will judge based on the user's IP address and comment ID.If the same IP votes multiple times for the same comment within a short period of time, or votes again after having already voted, the system will recognize this and take appropriate action (such as blocking further votes and returning a prompt, or performing the unvote operation).The specific strategy is determined by the security CMS backend, and users do not need any additional processing on the frontend to obtain this security guarantee.
+Of Security CMS/comment/praiseThe interface is built-in with anti-repeat like logic.
+Usually, the system will judge based on the user's IP address and comment ID.If the same IP votes multiple times for the same comment in a short period of time, or votes again after voting, the system will recognize and take corresponding actions (such as blocking further votes and returning a prompt, or performing the operation of canceling the vote).The specific strategy is determined by the Anqi CMS backend, and users do not need to perform any additional processing on the frontend to obtain this security protection.

 3. Can I customize the style and prompt information of the like button?